guyinatuxedo/sqlite3Docs/actual/readme.md

 This just covers some of the basics of sqlite3 operation.

-### Flow

-This briefly describes the code flow execution for executing queries.

 ### String Processing (CHECKED)

 This briefly describes the process for parsing a string, and deciding what actions to take to service the query.